Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Healthcare professionals highlighted:

-Certainly, another appealing quality of RPM is that the service is covered by a growing list of insurers and reimburses well.
+Certainly, another appealing quality of RPM is that the service is covered by a growing list of insurers and reimburses.

 On top of advantages like these, there are several other factors contributing to the upward trend of remote patient monitoring usage.
 Between public health concerns and challenges associated with delivering care to an aging population, RPM looks like it's here to stay.
 Practitioners across the country are finding this virtual service to be enticing as a safe and effective means of maintaining the delivery of healthcare to some of their most vulnerable patients.

 Also driving the increase in remote patient monitoring usage is that the United States is facing a shortage of practitioners.
-The Association of American Medical Colleges (AAMC) is projecting a primary care practitioner shortage of as many as 55,000 practitioners by 2033.
-Compounding the physician shortage is that the country is expecting an overall population growth of more than 10%, with people over the age of 65 increasing by more than 45% over the same period.
-Since practitioner shortages are inevitable, RPM represents a smart solution to maintaining quality patient care while expanding access to care and reaching more patients efficiently and effectively.
+The Association of American Medical Colleges (AAMC) is projecting a primary care practitioner shortage of as many as 124,000 practitioners by 2034.
+Compounding the physician shortage is that, according to the U.S. Census Bureau, the U.S. population age 65 and over grew nearly five times faster than the total population over the 100 years from 1920 to 2020, according to the 2020 Census.
+Since practitioner shortages are inevitable, RPM represents a smart solution to maintaining quality patient care while expanding access to care and reaching more patients who would benefit from remote patient monitoring efficiently and effectively.

 The cost of healthcare is a painful pill to swallow for everyone.
 Consider the following about common chronic conditions that can be effectively managed by practitioners and patients by leveraging remote patient monitoring: